haruosuz/r4bioinfo/R_Avril_Coghlan/README.md

 In order to convert the unrooted tree into a rooted tree, we need to add an outgroup sequence.
 Normally, the outgroup sequence is a sequence that we know from some prior knowledge to be more distantly related to the other sequences under study than they are to each other.

+1. Calculate the genetic distances between the following NS1 proteins from different Dengue virus strains: Dengue virus 1 NS1 protein (Uniprot Q9YRR4), Dengue virus 2 NS1 protein (UniProt Q9YP96), Dengue virus 3 NS1 protein (UniProt B0LSS3), and Dengue virus 4 NS1 protein (UniProt Q6TFL5).
+2. Build an unrooted phylogenetic tree of the NS1 proteins from Dengue virus 1, Dengue virus 2, Dengue virus 3 and Dengue virus 4, using the neighbour-joining algorithm.
-The Zika virus is related to Dengue viruses, but is not a Dengue virus, and so therefore can be used as an outgroup in phylogenetic trees of Dengue virus sequences.
+3. The Zika virus is related to Dengue viruses, but is not a Dengue virus, and so therefore can be used as an outgroup in phylogenetic trees of Dengue virus sequences.
 UniProt accession Q32ZE1 consists of a sequence with similarity to the Dengue NS1 protein, so seems to be a related protein from Zika virus.

     seqnames <- c("Q9YRR4", "Q9YP96", "B0LSS3", "Q6TFL5", "Q32ZE1") # Make a vector containing the names of the sequences
     # retrieve several sequences from UniProt